EthereumAIFoundation/explorer/web3j-app/docs/source/smart_contracts.rst

 Transaction Receipt Processors
 ------------------------------

-By default, when a new transaction is submitted by web3j to an Ethereum client, web3j will continually poll the client until it receives a `TransactionReceipt <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/protocol/core/methods/response/TransactionReceipt.java>`_, indicating that the transaction has been added to the blockchain.
+By default, when a new transaction is submitted by web3j to an EthereumAI client, web3j will continually poll the client until it receives a `TransactionReceipt <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/protocol/core/methods/response/TransactionReceipt.java>`_, indicating that the transaction has been added to the blockchain.
 If you are sending a number of